Illinois COVID vaccine: IL to expand vaccination eligibility to residents 16 and over on April 12

 Chicago also announced Wednesday that it will expand vaccine eligibility to Phase 1C on March 29.

-"I'm excited for it because I've been trying, and I can't get it," said Christopher Hunt, owner of Seek Vintage.
+"I'm excited for it because I've been trying, and I can't get it," said Christopher Hunt, owner of Seek Vintage in West Town.
 "So now that means I may be able to get it."

 And along with retail workers, those in hospitality, personal care services, law construction and more are eligible in phase 1C.